Místico: Carístico (2015–2021)

-On December 12, 2015, Carístico returned to CMLL, wrestling his first match for the company since early 2011.
-At the time of his return, CMLL and Lucha Libre Elite were working closely together as several CMLL wrestlers worked LLE shows and several LLE wrestlers worked on CMLL shows as well.
-Carístico would subsequently become a regular for CMLL, splitting his time between the two promotions.
-When CMLL broke off their relationship with LLE in September 2016 Carístico was the only LLE regular who was allowed to also work for CMLL.
-For the 2016 Torneo Nacional de Parejas Increíbles ("National Incredible Teams Tournament" Carístico was forced to team up with LLE rival Cibernético for the tag team tournament.
-The team defeated the teams of The Panther and Tiger, Rey Escorpión and Último Guerrero and finally Atlantis and Gran Guerrero to qualify for the finals.
-In the finals Carístico finally wrestled against the man who had taken over the Místico character, Místico II, falling to Místico and Mephisto in the finals as Carístico and Cibernético were unable to get along.
+On December 12, 2015, Carístico returned to CMLL, wrestling his first match for the company since 2011.
+At the time of his return, CMLL and LLE were working closely together, as several CMLL wrestlers worked LLE shows and vice versa.
+Carístico became a regular for CMLL and split his time between the two promotions until they broke off their relationship in September 2016.
+For the 2016 Torneo Nacional de Parejas Increíbles, Carístico was forced to team with LLE rival Cibernético, defeating the teams of The Panther and Tiger, Rey Escorpión and Último Guerrero and Atlantis and Gran Guerrero to qualify for the finals, where they lost to Mephisto and the man who had taken over the Místico character, Místico II.
+At the CMLL 83rd Anniversary Show on September 2, he, Atlantis and Máscara Dorada defeated La Peste Negra (Bárbaro Cavernario, El Felino and Negro Casas).

-On January 27, 2017, Carístico challenged for a CMLL championship for the first time since leaving CMLL in 2011 but was unable to win the CMLL World Welterweight Championship from Mephisto.
-In June 2017 Carístico teamed up with novato wrestler Soberano for the 2017 Gran Alternativa ("Great Alternative") tournament.
-The duo defeated the teams of Ángel de Oro and Oro Jr., Flyer and Volador Jr., Canelo Casas and Negro Casas to qualify for the finals.
-On June 16 the two defeated Sansón and Último Guerrero to win the 2017 Gran Alternativa tournament.
-On August 21, 2018, he defeated longtime rival Último Guerrero to win the NWA World Historic Middleweight Championship for the first time.
-He followed up his championship victory with a successful championship defense against Guerrero's younger brother Gran Guerrero, on October 2.